The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Chris de Hamel (2006) grew up in Dunedin and lived at Knox from 1968 to 1972.
 He was for many years responsible for sales of medieval and illuminated manuscripts at Sotheby’s in London, and is now Fellow Librarian of Corpus Christi College, Cambridge, with custody of the Parker Library, one of the finest collections of early English and Anglo-Saxon manuscripts in the world.

-Graeme Munro (2005) is Senior Minister in the Presbyterian Parish of Waitaki.
+Graeme Munro (2005) was Senior Minister in the Presbyterian Parish of Waitaki.
 Until recently he served on the Council of Knox College and Salmond College, and when in Dunedin either on Council business or pursuing his university studies has frequently stayed in the Ryburn Wing, and has become a familiar face around the College.
-He was a College resident from 1969 to 1972
+He was a College resident from 1969 to 1972 and in retirement lives in Opoho.

 Kemp English (2006) is a renowned organist and pianist.
 He was previously the College’s Fleming Galway Organ Fellow and he and his wife Dr Helen English frequently travel from their home in Golden Bay to Knox to attend major social functions and to support the College in a variety of ways.